 The Board currently has seven members, all of whose terms of office expire at the Annual Meeting.
 Our Nominating and Corporate Governance Committee recommended, and our Board approved, the nomination of seven nominees for election at the Annual Meeting.
 Proxies may not be voted for a greater number of persons than the number of nominees named.
-All of our nominees were elected by our stockholders at our 2022 annual meeting of stockholders, with the exception of Dr. David Angulo, who was appointed by the Board as a director upon becoming our chief executive officer on January 1, 2023, to fill the vacancy created when our former chief executive officer, Dr. Marco Taglietti, retired at the end of 2022.
+All of our nominees were elected by our stockholders at our 2023 annual meeting of stockholders.

-Our seven nominees, their ages as of May 1, 2023, and their position currently held with SCYNEXIS, are as follows:
+Our seven nominees, their ages as of April 15, 2024, and their position currently held with SCYNEXIS, are as follows:

 Name Age Position Held With SCYNEXIS

-Armando Anido 65 Director
+Armando Anido 66 Director

 David Angulo, M.D.
-58 Chief Executive Officer, President and Director
+59 Chief Executive Officer, President and Director

 Steven C. Gilman, Ph.D.
-70 Director
+71 Director

 Ann F. Hanham, Ph.D.
-70 Director
+71 Director

-David Hastings 61 Director
+David Hastings 62 Director

-Guy Macdonald 64 Chairman of the Board, Director
+Guy Macdonald 65 Chairman of the Board, Director

-Philippe Tinmouth 59 Director
+Philippe Tinmouth 60 Director

-If elected at the Annual Meeting, each of these nominees would be elected and qualified to serve until the 2024 annual meeting of stockholders and until his or her successor is duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
+If elected at the Annual Meeting, each of these nominees would be elected and qualified to serve until the 2025 annual meeting of stockholders and until his or her successor is duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
 It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-All of our current directors attended the 2022 annual meeting of stockholders.
+All of our current directors attended the 2023 annual meeting of stockholders.

-Directors are elected by a plurality of the votes of the holders of shares present in person or by proxy and entitled to vote on the election of directors.
-Unless marked otherwise we will vote proxies returned to us for the nominees named above.
-The seven nominees receiving the highest number of affirmative votes will be elected.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee proposed by us.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.